styelz/php-modsec-logs-viewer/README.md

 - IP address of the client
 - Request method and URL
 - Response status code
-- Anomaly score and rule ID
+- Rule ID and severity
+- Additional metadata

 Understanding these logs is crucial for identifying potential security threats and taking appropriate actions.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file
+See the LICENSE file for more details.